 - Before competitions

-- After training to reinforce success
+- After training to reinforce the success

-Consistency strengthens mental preparation.
+Consistency strengthens your mental preparation.

 Avoiding Negative Visualization